atzlt/Metric/README.md

 This is part of the _(WIP)_ project Geodesic.

-This package provides the functionality of basic calculations involving geometric objects.
+A package that provides calculation functions related to geometric objects